-We can’t tell you how many videos, websites, posts, pages, and podcasts we’ve witnessed where people give this advice.
+I can’t tell you how many videos, websites, posts, pages, and podcasts I’ve witnessed where people give this advice.

-We just had to get that off our chest. 😊
+I just had to get that off my chest. 😊

 Anyway, back to watering and potting medium… Water from rain comes fast, drenches the roots, and dries up quickly.
 This is why you need to run water over your orchid for a whole minute, letting the roots soak up the water.
 Try not to get the leaves wet when watering and dry off the leaves immediately.
 Leaving water near the base of the roots will cause the stem to decay.

 5B) Important Tip: Why water if I mist my orchids?